johnsellin93/grab/README.md

 # Terminal workflows for AI-assisted debugging and repository analysis

-grab is a terminal tool for deterministic repository context extraction during AI-assisted debugging and codebase analysis.
+grab is a terminal tool for rapid repository context extraction during AI-assisted debugging and codebase analysis.

 It combines `ripgrep`, `sed`, and clipboard/tmux workflows into deterministic code-context extraction.